Anurag-Ghosh/IBM-Data-Analyst-Capstone-Project/README.md

 As a Data Analyst, I would be assisting with this initiative and have been tasked with collecting data from various sources and identifying trends for this year's report on emerging skills.

-My first task would be to collect the top programming skills that are most in demand from various sources including: Job postings / Training portals / Surveys
+My first task would be to collect the top programming skills that are most in demand from various sources including: Job postings/Training portals/Surveys

 Once I have collected enough data, I would begin analyzing the data and identify insights and trends.